 What causes a chainsaw to bog down when accelerating?

 Dirty filters are the main problem.
-After checking and cleaning the filters, see if carburetor orientation is proper.
+After checking and cleaning the filters, see if the carburetor orientation is proper.

 Why does my chainsaw stall when gas is given?